gmcmacran/microsoftLTR/README.md

 would require a custom metric creation to use sci-kit learn’s cross validation functionality.

-Point two is the nail in the coffin for using scikit learn’s CV functionality.
+Point two is the nail in the coffin for scikit learn’s CV functionality.
 Learning to rank data requires care to keep all documents within a query together.
-Scikit learn assumes each row is independent.
-This is true for regression and classification, but in learning to rank problems.
+Scikit learn assumes each row is independent and takes random samples.
+This is true for regression and classification, but is not in learning to rank problems.

 The path forward is either writing nested for loops.
 One loop per tuned hyper parameter or using an autoML library like FLAML.

+# Tech Stack

+## Polars Data Frame Library

+Polars is a high speed data frame library capibale of handeling millions in memory data points.
+H2O’s ran a benchmark across python’s, R’s, and Julia’s data frame libraries.
+Polars was often the fastest and almost always in the top 3.
+It usually beats R’s data.table.

-## Hardware Considerations
+## GPU Considerations

 For the Windows platform, the pip install process includes all the necessary parts for training on a GPU.
-At writing, the Linux and Mac don’t have this option.
+At writing, the Linux and Mac don’t have this functionality.
 In addition, installing with conda on Windows does not provide GPU support.

+# Mathematical History

+Learning to rank (LTR) is a separate approach from regression and classification.
+Through loss functions, LTR focuses on optimizing a rank based statistic during training.
+Example rank based statistics are mean reciprocal rank (MRR), mean average precision (MAP), and normalized discounted cumulative gain (NDCG).
+Fundamentally, optimizing rank statistics is challenging because ranking is a discontinuous process and any single point’s rank depends on all other points’ scores.
+Many approaches have been purposed to deal with these challenges.

+One example is approximating the ranking statistic with a smooth continuous function and optimizing the approximation with typical gradient based approaches.
+This approach is only moderately successful as the smoother the function is (and therefore easier to optimize), the less accurate the approximation becomes.

+Another approach is formulating a lower bound on a ranking statistic that is smooth and optimizing it.
+Bounding has two problems.
+The optimal value of the bound is not guaranteed to be the optimal value of the rank statistic.
+Further, increases in the bound may be associated with no change in the rank statistic.

+Lambda rank was a major breakthrough in performance.
+Empirically, this loss function lead to better rank statistics than any other loss function of the time.
+The major downside is it was not mathematically well understood and relied on heuristics.
+It was the first rank focused loss function to get high quality implementations in both LightGBM and XGBoost.

+XE-NDCG is a leap forward in that it provides a clear mathematical framework, is convex and is differentiable.
+These properties lead to improvments in rank statistics, easier optimization during training, and improved robustness to mislabeled data.